-First up, Revolut started as a prepaid card and money app back in 2015 and is now one of the most used banking apps in the UK and many European countries.
+First up, Revolut started as a prepaid card and money app back in 2015 and is now one of the most used financial service provider apps in the UK and many European countries.
 Revolut offers both business and personal accounts at various price points.
-Revolut has aimed itself at travelling business people and digital nomads right from the start with a focus on ease of spending money wherever you go without the hassle and expense usually incurred with traditional banks and foreign exchanges.
+Revolut has aimed itself at travelling business people and digital nomads right from the start with a focus on ease of spending money wherever you go without the hassle and expense usually incurred with traditional institutions and foreign exchanges.

 At this point Revolut has more than 20 million customers world-wide.
-Along with challengers like Monzo and TransferWise (now, Wise), Revolut helped to challenge and change the banking experience initially for consumers and then for businesses too.
+Along with challengers like Monzo and TransferWise (now, Wise), Revolut helped to challenge and change the financial service experience initially for consumers and then for businesses too.

-wamo is a financial management and payments platform designed specifically to provide banking solutions for businesses, with a particular focus on making getting and maintaining a business account easy for small businesses and business owners who have struggled to open an account with a traditional bank or with digital banks - both of which are constrained by the same more antiquated processes and procedures.
+wamo is a financial management and payments platform designed specifically to provide financial service solutions for businesses, with a particular focus on making getting and maintaining a business account easy for small businesses and business owners who have struggled to open an account with a traditional institutions or with digital financial service providers - both of which are constrained by the same more antiquated processes and procedures.

 For new business owners with residency in the country they are attempting to open a business in, both Revolut and wamo are excellent solutions.
-For those looking to open a business account as a non-resident of a country or for those who for one reason or another have become frustrated by or been denied access to a business bank account - wamo is a great alternative.
+For those looking to open a business account for those who for one reason or another have become frustrated by or been denied access to a business account - wamo is a great alternative.

 In order to compare wamo and Revolut we’ll look at both solutions’ most popular subscription packages: Revolut Grow and wamo Grow.
 Let’s see which business account will save you the most money and provide you with the best customer experience over all: